ellenxtan/ellenxtan.github.io/index.md

 layout: default
 ---
 ## About Me
-I am a Ph.D. candidate in Biostatistics at University of Pittsburgh, advised by [Lu Tang](https://publichealth.pitt.edu/home/directory/lu-tang) and [Gong Tang](https://publichealth.pitt.edu/home/directory/gong-tang).
-I was a visiting student in Computer Science at Carnegie Mellon University from 2019 to 2021.
-I obtained my B.S. in Pharmacy and Computer Science at Sun Yat-sen University in 2018.
+I am a Data Science Researcher at Meta AI (FAIR).
+Prior to that, I obtained my Ph.D. in Biostatistics at [University of Pittsburgh](https://publichealth.pitt.edu/biostatistics) in 2022, advised by [Lu Tang](https://publichealth.pitt.edu/home/directory/lu-tang) and [Gong Tang](https://publichealth.pitt.edu/home/directory/gong-tang).
+I was a visiting student in Computer Science at [Carnegie Mellon University](https://www.cs.cmu.edu/) from 2019 to 2021.
+I obtained my B.S. in Pharmacy and Computer Science at [Sun Yat-sen University](https://www.sysu.edu.cn/sysuen/) in 2018.

 My research interest lies in developing novel statistical and machine learning methods in <font color='#000000'>causal inference</font>, <font color='#000000'>data integration</font>, and <font color='#000000'>decision fairness</font>.
 <!-- <strong>data integration</strong>, and <strong>decision fairness</strong>.  -->

-I am currently a Graduate student researcher at [NRG Oncology](https://www.nrgoncology.org/).
-I interned at [Eli Lilly and Company](https://www.lilly.com/) working with [Shu Yang](https://shuyang.wordpress.ncsu.edu/) and [Ilya Lipkovich](https://scholar.google.com/citations?user=m4bEhasAAAAJ&hl=en) in summer 2021.
-I also work with [Timothy Girard](https://ccm.pitt.edu/?q=content/girard-timothy) at Department of Critical Care Medicine, University of Pittsburgh.
+I had been a Graduate student researcher at [NRG Oncology](https://www.nrgoncology.org/) during my PhD.
+I interned at [Eli Lilly and Company](https://www.lilly.com/) in summer 2021 working with [Shu Yang](https://shuyang.wordpress.ncsu.edu/) and [Ilya Lipkovich](https://scholar.google.com/citations?user=m4bEhasAAAAJ&hl=en).
+I also worked with [Timothy Girard](https://ccm.pitt.edu/?q=content/girard-timothy) at Department of Critical Care Medicine, University of Pittsburgh.

 I enjoy volunteering.
 As well as being am a weekly cat care volunteer at [Humane Animal Rescue](https://www.humaneanimalrescue.org/), I am a pro-bono consultant at [Fourth River Solutions](http://www.fourthriversolutions.org/) for local businesses in Pittsburgh.
 I worked as a data science project reviewer in a global team at [DataKind](https://www.datakind.org/) to help identify impactful and innovative proposals that will help spur inclusive growth during the pandemic in summer 2020.